rackerlabs/design-system/_component_design/toggle.md

 ### Style

-Construct the control container so that it is 32px by 32px.
+Construct an option container so that is 32px by 32px.
+The control container holds all option containers and is 32px in height.
+Calculate the width of a control container by multiplying 32px by the number of options.
+For example, if there are two options, then the control container is 64px.

 Construct the option icon so that it is 16px by 16px.

 The images in this documentation include the card view icon and the list view icon.
 You are not limited to these icons.
 If you need to create a new icon, follow the guidelines available in [Iconography]({{site.baseurl}}/style/iconography.html#icon-construction).